Insights into Trump’s America shared at TRSM’s Dean’s Speaker Series

 The TRSM community received first-hand insights into two of the biggest news stories of recent weeks – the Tree of Life attack in Pittsburgh and the US mid-term elections – from a veteran reporter on the front line of both events.

 Pulitzer Prize winning journalist David M. Shribman, Executive Editor and Vice-President of the Pittsburgh Post-Gazette, was the inaugural speaker at TRSM’s Dean’s Speaker Series and shared his insights in a presentation dubbed Election Results, Trump and Canada: Looking to the Future.
-The event was sponsored by Hogg, Shain & Scheck, external link.
+The event was sponsored by Hogg, Shain & Scheck, external link, opens in new window.

 Shribman, who has also written for The Wall Street Journal, The New York Times and The Washington Star and has a regular column in The Globe and Mail, said the often-repeated phrase that the recent mid-terms were the most significant election in American history “is like most statements of that kind, both beguiling and wrong.”
 Both the US Civil War and the civil rights movement were shaped by, and served to shape, the elections of their day in ways that continue to influence US politics.